 This divide highlights that making the customer happy must go deeper than making the initial sale, and that in many ways, when one experience is delightful and the other is not it’s even worse than no digital experience at all — the trust has been built up and stings all the more when lost.

-All of us have stories of such disappointment and we don’t hesitate to share them: A mobile phone purchased and activated online that can’t be fixed without in-person repeat visits and long wait times.
+All of us have stories of such disappointment and we don’t hesitate to share them: A mobile phone purchased and activated online that can’t be fixed without in-person visits and long wait times.
 An insurance claim that was purchased in a couple of clicks but a claims process that is phone-only and opaque.
-A bank loan that is initiated but has no way to view its status.
+A bank loan that is initiated online but can’t be viewed there once submitted.

 Good experiences — truly digital experiences — must hold up through all parts of the experience journey.
 Service needs to be as good, if not better, than the sale.
 Organisations not willing to do things in parallel — providing great experiences through all key moments by lifting the digital capability of the organisation — run the risk of upsetting customers and losing their business.

 Strong foundations provide stability